2006coder/LLMs-words-defs-vs-dictionaries-defs/README.md

-# Language models' definitions for words vs dictionaries' ones
+# Language models' definitions vs dictionaries' ones

 ## Project Overview

-This project compares the originality of the definitions generated in large language models, including ChatGPT, Gemini, and Bard, against established dictionary definitions, including WordNet, Merriam-Webster dictionary, and dictionary.com.
+This project compares the originality of the definitions generated in large language models, including ChatGPT, Gemini, and Bard, against established dictionary definitions, including WordNet, Merriam-Webster, and dictionary.com.
 This will help detect possible plagiarism by comparing the similarities in AI-generated definitions with those from reputable dictionaries.

 ## Objective